 The Recording Arts curriculum includes extensive practical experience, ranging from jazz, rock, and pop styles to chamber music, grand opera, and major choral and orchestral works.
-In addition to regular laboratory sessions with live musical groups of all styles, students participate in recording a wide variety of Peabody events, many of which are open to the public.
-All recording majors are expected to work in the Recording Studios throughout the course of their enrollment as part of the College Work Study program.
-In the fifth year, students complete an internship with local radio, television, and recording companies.
-The place of internship must be approved in advance by the Recording Arts coordinator, with a minimum of 320 hours required.
+In addition to regular sessions with live musical groups of all styles, students participate in recording a wide variety of Peabody events, many of which are open to the public.
+All recording majors are expected to work in the recording studios throughout the course of their enrollment as part of the College Work Study program.
+Following the third year, students complete an internship with a company or individual specializing in the area of the industry in which they intend to pursue a career following graduation.